davew-msft/ADPE2E/Lab/Lab1/Lab1.md

 mdwsqlvirtualserver-*suffix* |SQL server
 MDWStreamAnalytics-*suffix*	 |Stream Analytics job

+**What is your suffix?**
+suffix:  `suffix here`

 ## Connect to MDWDesktop
 In this section you are going to establish a Remote Desktop Connection to MDWDesktop virtual machine.
+This Azure VM is where we will install Azure Data Studio and Power BI.

 **IMPORTANT**|
 -------------|